The 12-Piece Travel Wardrobe Capsule

 To get the most out of your travel wardrobe, look for tops that layer well.
 This is key to a creating a travel wardrobe that accommodates a wide range of temperatures.
 Avoid or limit oversized and bulky tops.
 You’ll want to adjust the weight of your tops based on the forecast at your destination(s), but it’s a good idea to allow for temperatures either 20F/6C above or 20F/6C below averages.

-- I’ve included three tees in various weights and styles.
+- I’ve included two tees and two blouses, but you can adjust based on your preferences.
 One thing I’ve finally figured out is that when temperatures are too warm to layer, tops with color or pattern add a bit of visual interest and help the outfit look more “finished.”

-- I’ve included two sweaters.
+- I’ve included three sweaters.
 One cardigan that can be worn either open as a top layer or buttoned up as a mid-layer.
-One pullover, which should be able to layer over the tees and shirt.
+Two pullovers, which should be able to layer over the tees and shirts.
+Merino wool is an excellent choice for most travel, as it’s lightweight, comfortable in a range of temperatures, and doesn’t pick up odors.
+I usually pack at least one cashmere sweater during the Spring in case of chillier days.

 - A lightweight blazer or jacket can add some structure and/or visual interest.
 This one (also available in Plus) would fit underneath a raincoat or other outerwear if needed.